Focus On Recovery

 Perth Clinic continues to strive to empower people working towards recovery.
-Mental health is an ongoing process.
-People have vastly differing life experiences which also effects recovery.
+Maintaining mental wellbeing is an ongoing and unique process to each individual and people have vastly differing life experiences which will also affect their personal recovery.

 Therapy is an important component of recovery.
 Many aspects of therapy involve learning skills to improve how we manage our own mental health to progress in our recovery.
 As an inpatient, starting to understand our own experience can be quite difficult.
 Reconnecting with social interactions and building relationships often takes place in group therapy, opening a space to share stories.
 We often learn from others and sharing experiences can be quite validating.

 Cognitive Behaviour Therapy – may be helpful for anxiety and depression, addiction issues, changing behaviour and thinking patterns, some eating disorder issues.

 Dialectical Behaviour Therapy – may be helpful for patients experiencing personality issues, emotional dysregulation and self-harm issues, relationship problems, addiction issues.